-Non-Employee Directors
+Non-employee Directors

 Gary Fegel.
-Gary Fegel became a member of our Board upon the Closing.
+Gary Fegel became a member of our Board on December 27, 2023.
 Mr. Fegel is a seasoned global investor and operator who has deep investment experience across the technology, logistics, healthcare, real estate, and commodities sectors.
 Mr. Fegel was a Senior Partner at Glencore Plc, one of the world's largest commodity trading and mining companies.
 He was responsible for the firm's global aluminum business, where he led a team of over 120 people worldwide.
 In such capacity, Mr. Fegel established an extensive global network, ranging from governmental entities and conglomerates to private enterprises.
 Mr. Fegel helped take Glencore public at a \$50 billion valuation and exited the company upon its merger with Xstrata Plc, which valued the combined entity at over \$80 billion.
-Following Glencore, Mr. Fegel founded GMF Capital in 2013 as a global investment platform focusing on private equity, real estate and healthcare.
+Following Glencore, Mr. Fegel founded GMF Capital in 2013 as a global investment platform focusing on private equity, real estate and alternative investments.
+In 2015 Mr. Fegel co- founded GMF Real Estate, an asset management business primarily focused on investing in real estate and healthcare.
 Since inception, GMF Capital and GMF Real Estate have executed over 100 real estate, private equity and credit transactions.
 Prior to Glencore, Mr. Fegel worked as a trader for UBS and Credit Suisse First Boston in their derivatives departments, based in Zurich, London, and New York.
 Mr. Fegel is currently employed by GMF Holding AG, as President and Chairman of the Board Directors.
 GMF Holding AG is an investment holding company headquartered in Switzerland and is the ultimate parent of GMF Capital LLC.
 Mr. Fegel has held this position for over six years.
 For the avoidance of doubt, it is not affiliated with our Company.
 Mr. Fegel serves on the board of several private companies, including Videri Inc., MyskySA, and Swiss Properties AG.
 Mr. Fegel holds an M.B.A. from the University of St. Gallen.
-Our Board believes that Mr. Fegel's wealth of investment and business experience make him a valuable member of our Board.

 Michael S. Fox.
-Michael S. Fox became a member of our Board upon the Closing.
+Michael S. Fox became a member of our Board on December 27, 2023.
 Mr. Fox has thirty years of extensive experience as an attorney representing public, private and government clients on a variety of legal issues.
 Since 2002, Mr. Fox has been an attorney and director at the law firm of Tuggle Duggins, based in Greensboro, North Carolina.
-Mr. Fox also brings over twenty years of extensive experience and service in the transportation industry, including serving as the Chairman of the North Carolina Board of Transportation, upon appointment by North Carolina Governor Roy Cooper, since 2012, Since 2020, Mr. Fox has served on the North Carolina Railroad Board of Directors.
+Mr. Fox also brings over twenty years of extensive experience and service in the transportation industry, including serving as the Chairman of the North Carolina Board of Transportation, upon appointment by North Carolina Governor Roy Cooper, since 2017.
+Since 2020, Mr. Fox has served on the North Carolina Railroad Board of Directors.
 Mr. Fox has also served on the Piedmont Authority for Regional Transit Board of Directors since 2017 and on the GoTriangle Board of Directors since 2018.
 Mr. Fox has also previously served on the NC-Virginia High Speed Rail Compact, City of Greensboro Planning and USS North Carolina Battleship boards of directors.
 In addition to transportation-related experience, Mr. Fox has a history of extensive civic engagement including service on the boards of directors of the Salvation Army and Boys and Girls Club.
 Mr. Fox has been listed in the "Best Lawyers in America" publication since 2007 in the area of Land Use and Zoning, Litigation Law.
 Mr. Fox earned his B.A. degree from Appalachian State University and his J.D. degree from the University of North Carolina School of Law.
-Our Board believes that Mr. Fox's legal background, experience in and knowledge of the transportation industry make him a valuable member of our Board.